 Somewhere during the 80’s the Syrian government lifted the moratorium and to some extent the production was resumed.
 But it never came close to the amounts of the pre-1960 era.
 The demand was lower because there were less pipe smokers.
 On top of that Syrian latakia had to compete with the dark leaf that came from Cyprus.
 Also a lot of the experienced processors had found another job.
 As a result the quality of latakia made by other makers became shaky, inconsistent.

+Luckily at the beginning of the 2000’s a LOT of vintage Syrian latakia became available.
+So tobacco companies like MacBaren, McClelland and Cornell & Diehl (which includes GL Pease) bought vast amounts of it.
+Especially mr. Pease succeeded in making excellent blends with it like Renaissance, Raven’s Wing, Mephisto and Bohemian Scandal.
+Unfortunately at the end of 2004 the warehouse where the Cornell & Diehl / GL Pease Syrian latakia stock was located burned to the ground.
+That ended of course all the mixtures in which the Syrian dark leaf was used.
 But the other tobacco manufacturers that bought into the same batch of vintage Syrian latakia were able to secure their stock.
 This because their supply was located elsewhere.
 So those companies still have their part and probably it will last for years, it was a lot.
 But eventually they will run out of it.
 And it looks like no more Syrian dark leaf is being made because of the relatively low demand, environmental issues and the ongoing civil war.

 Here I quote mr. Pease himself.
 A question was asked him if the pipe tobacco industry, latakia specifically, been affected (pricing, quality, or availability) by the current situation in Syria: I spent some time on the telephone with the major oriental leaf broker in the US to get a definitive answer to this question, and it’s not a happy one.
 The simple fact is that Latakia has not been grown and manufactured in Syria now for over ten years.
 What there is of it in warehouses is all there is, and very likely, is all there ever will be.
 The vintage leaf that we lost in the fire was very, very special.
 A couple of manufacturers still have some supplies of that leaf, but when it’s gone, it’s gone.
 Further, I’ve tasted a lot of blends claiming to contain Syrian Latakia, but you couldn’t prove it by me.
 It’s possible that they’re adding a few shreds of the stuff in order to stay within the letter of any laws that may exist, but their overall flavor and aroma is clearly that of Cypriot leaf.
 I cannot speak to the blends produced by most manufacturers, but I’ve had conversations with friends at McClelland and MacBaren, and can say without a doubt that they are, indeed, using vintage Syrian Latakia where they claim to be, so if you enjoy the blends they’re making with it, you’re still in luck, at least for the time being.
 But, enjoy it while it lasts; when it’s gone, it’s gone.